 Józef Hofmann was one of those artists to whom the process of creating was inseparably linked to the process of thinking.
 He warned beginning artists from indulging in being blithe, from following only one’s intuition and avoiding creative effort.
-Hoffman himself said:
+Hofman himself said:

 Always be determined when you work, aiming to give all you’ve got.
 Find a teacher you can rely on and take his advice concerning your career.
 Don’t give into the illusion that success depends on fate.
 The most important determinants are your effort, work and wise guidance over you.

-He enhanced the system of recording a piano on punched tape, used for operating pianolas.
+Hofmann also enhanced the system of recording a piano on punched tape, used for operating pianolas.
 His mechanism could register and play back very subtle differences in loudness characterising a musician’s given performance.
 Unfortunately for Hofmann, he came up with the invention when pianolas were already going out of use.
 Borucki writes:

 He was the first pianist to record his own music.
 The first recording of the artist was made by his friend Thomas Edison, who made it using a phonograph of his invention.
 Sadly, this record has been lost.
 Edison even urged Hofmann to abandon music for engineering, acknowledging the worth of the pianist’s inventions.
 Hofmann, however, was capable of being successful in both of these fields.

 Edison’s personal secretary, A.O.
-Tate wrote the following in his memoirs: ‘the invention of the phonograph drew many big names to the laboratory.
-Among them was Józef Hofmann, a brilliantly talented boy […] who played on some of the earliest records of piano music.’
+Tate, wrote the following in his memoirs: ‘the invention of the phonograph drew many big names to the laboratory.
+Amongst them was Józef Hofmann, a brilliantly talented boy […] who played on some of the earliest records of piano music.’
 These were, in fact, the first ever recordings of an acclaimed artist.
 Józef always announced them with a phrase that was also recorded and phonetically sounded more or less as ‘Im-prohvah-zah-scion bye Yoh-zhef Off-mann’.
 Tate added that he didn’t know whether the recordings survived because the ‘wax cylinders used to record sound back then quickly broke if they weren’t handled with extraordinary care.’
-In the Tygodnik Powszechny article we read:
+In the Tygodnik Powszechny article, we read:

-After Hofmann retired from performing in public he led a rather unhappy life, spending his last years in solitude and silence.
-He was constantly working on enhancing the methods of recording piano music, he had a home device for recording sound on discs and a modified, six-foot long Steinway piano.
+After Hofmann retired from performing in public, he led a rather unhappy life, spending his last years in solitude and silence.
+He was constantly working on enhancing the methods of recording piano music – he had a home device for recording sound on discs and a modified, six-foot long Steinway piano.
 He kept experimenting with various devices and novelties, attaching speakers and microphones to different parts of the piano.

-Author: Janusz R. Kowalczyk, May 2015, adapted/translated by Marek Kępa, Sep 2017
+Originally written in Polish by Janusz R. Kowalczyk, May 2015, adapted & translated by Marek Kępa, Sep 2017